unicode-org/cldr/docs/requesting_changes.md

 ## Adding New Locales

-If you would like to add data for a new locale,
+If you would like to add data for a new locale:

 * Make sure that you pick the right locale code for the new data.
 See [Picking the Right Language Code](https://cldr.unicode.org/index/cldr-spec/picking-the-right-language-code)
-* Gather the [Core Data for New Locales](https://sites.google.com/corp/unicode.org/cldr/index/cldr-spec/core-data-for-new-locales).
+* Gather the [Core Data for New Locales](https://cldr.unicode.org/index/cldr-spec/core-data-for-new-locales).
 A new locale is only added if someone commits to supplying/maintaining the data.
 * Follow the instructions above to file a ticket, requesting the addition.
 Add the language code (#1) and core data (#2) in the ticket)